nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

-* The index refers to the index number of a customer or order as shown in the **Table Panel**.
+* The index refers to the index number of a customer or order as shown in the **List Panel**.
   * `CINDEX` refers to a customer's index
   * `OINDEX` refers to an order's index